frankfanslc/openplayerjs/migration.md

 # Migration

+## Starting in v3.x.x

+No longer support for IE11.

+Bundles will not support IE11 going forward to reduce the footprint of supporting Promises and other ES6 native functions.

 ## From v2.6.1 to v2.7.0

 After updating Typescript to a newer version, all "private" variables are now truly not accessible at runtime.
 For more information, check the [Javascript section](./docs/usage.md#javascript).